BD2KGenomics/cgcloud/README.rst

    git checkout -f master
    exit

-We can't just use ``git clone`` since we want to merge the repository contents with the current local directory rather than completely wiping the local directory which ``git clone`` would have us do.
+We can't just use ``git clone`` since we want to merge the repository contents with the current local directory rather than completely wiping the local directory as ``git clone`` would have us do.

 If you skip this step, Jenkins will run with its default, empty configuration and you will have to configure the various build plans for GeneTorrent yourself.

 TODO: Setting up Jenkins from scratch should be documented, but somewhere else.

 Start Jenkins again::